react-z/react-swipe/README.md

 <script type="text/javascript" src="bundle.js"></script>
 ```

-- <b>now some javascript to render the react-swipr component, remember to pass in a unique element id for the swipr, as you may want multiple swiprs on the page.</b>
+- <b>now some javascript to render the react-swipr component...
+- remember to pass in a unique element id for each swipr, as you may want multiple swiprs on one page.</b>

 ```javascript